 What has actually happened is the man has been on an adventure, which he has then conquered through his own choices and autonomy.
 This gives him great fuel for his self-worth barometer.

 We need to keep this in mind as mothers.
 When we want our sons to do something, we increase the chances of getting it done if they are allowed to have some autonomy in how to get it done.

 I found in my high school classrooms that some boys worked better sitting on the floor rather than at desks.
 The fact they could choose was deceptively important to them and a small sign of respect.
 When raising boys, remember that little things matter.
 Most boys become defensive and resistant if you have complete, mandated authority.

 One of the most common sources of conflict is that sons “never listen” or they seem not to hear what mums say!
 Here’s a possible explanation.

-Let’s pretend your son is watching TV.
+Let’s pretend your son is watching TV or playing video games.
 You call out to him from the nearby kitchen, asking him to turn the TV off because dinner is ready.
 You notice no sign he has heard you.
 So you use a slightly louder voice.
 Still no reaction.
 Then you shout at him very loudly.

 You may notice your son turn quickly with a distressed look on his face, wondering why on earth his mother—the woman he loves more than anyone—is suddenly shouting!